Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 2. start server

-3.1 (Optional) Stop the server and edit the newly generated /plugins/WormholeXTreme/settings.txt file as needed.
+3. (Optional) Stop the server and edit the newly generated /plugins/WormholeXTreme/settings.txt file as needed.

+3.1.
+(Optional) Edit gate shapes in /plugins/WormholeXTreme/GateShapes/

-3.2 (Optional) If using the Permissions plugin based plugin, set up the appropriate permissions.
+3.2.
+(Optional) If using the Permissions plugin based plugin, set up the appropriate permissions.
      If using SIMPLE_PERMISSIONS = true remember to use permissions from the Simple Mode list, otherwise use nodes from Complex Node.

-3.2 (Optional) Start Server again
+3.3.
+(Optional) Start Server again

-To Update:
+Update:

-0. Download the updated JAR.
+0. Download the zip containing plugin, hsqldb, and gate shape files.

-1. Rename file to WormholeXTreme.jar and place in your plugins/ folder, overwriting existing file.
+1. Extract WormholeXTreme.jar to your plugins/ folder, overwriting existing file.

-2. If upgrading from v0.750 or earlier either remove or update shapes in plugins/WormholeXTreme/GateShapes/ to the latest specifications.
+2. If upgrading from v0.833 or earlier, start server before updating gate shapes.

-3. If hsqldb.jar exists in minecraft/ folder and does not exist in minecraft/lib/, move it into minecraft/lib/ (or NPE).

-4. If upgrading from v0.750 or earlier, CHANGE YOUR SETTINGS FOR WORMHOLE COST TO DOUBLE VALUES in plugins/WormholeXTreme/settings.txt.
-I.E. 0.0 or 1.0 or 10.0!!!
-OR CRASH!
+2.1.
+From the console run '/wormhole custom -all true' 2.2.
+Shut down, Replace gate shapes with new shapes from zip file.
+Edit shapes as needed.

-5. Start server.
+3. Start server.

-6. If upgrading from v0.750 or earlier, Remove a gate with '/wxremove <gatename>' then re-add the gate.
+4. If gates act weird, remove them and re-add them.